CodeHubOrg/codehub-web-content/code-of-conduct/index.md

 </div>

 Please adhere to the standards set out below.
-This goes for all spaces managed by CodeHub: In-person meetups like hack nights, study groups and workshops, as well as online spaces like our Slack group or the Meetup pages.
+This goes for all spaces managed by CodeHub: In-person meetups like hack nights, study groups and workshops, as well as online spaces like our Discord server or the Meetup pages.

 ## We ask you to